Camp Fire ignites Butte County housing crisis as thousands have no place to go

 If you are viewing on the ABC10 app, tap here for multimedia.

-“If you went on Craigslist right now, there is nothing,” Ed Mayer, the Executive Director of the Butte County Housing Authority, told ABC10.
+“If you went on Craigslist right now, there is nothing,” Ed Mayer, the Executive Director of the Butte County Housing Authority, said.
 “Absolutely nothing.”

 Like most of California, Butte County already had a housing shortage.
-According to Mayer, the vacancy rent for rentals is between 1 and 2.5 percent.
+According to Mayer, the vacancy rate for rentals is between one and two and a half percent.
 With so many now displaced, he said some people may have no choice but to go.

 RELATED STORY: Camp Fire: New list of missing persons released by Butte County Sheriff

-“We’ve seen a whole community in Paradise, 95 percent destroyed,” he said.
+“We’ve seen a whole community in Paradise, 95 percent destroyed,” Mayer said.
 “Some 10 to 13 percent of our county is gone, but we still have the households and families living here.”

 Mayer estimates Butte County can absorb between 800 and 1,200 people, which would leave thousands still without permanent housing.